In year 2012

 .

-65 years after his return from the labour camps in the Soviet Union I successfully did this tour commemorating those innocents civilians.
-I planned the tour, so that I would be able to climb some challenge BIG destinations (passes or ski centres).
+I planned the tour, so that I would be able to climb some challenge BIG destinations (passes or ski centres etc.).

 Tendürek pass 2644 m 4 km from the Iranian border, happy on the pass top, for I have just escaped the terrible cloud burst